SBEMimage/SBEMimage/docs/development.md

 # For developers

-The following notes (to be expanded) are for developers who would like to contribute to the development of *SBEMimage*.
-Questions?
-Please contact btitze ÄT protonmail.ch.
+The following notes are for developers who would like to contribute to the development of *SBEMimage*.

 ## General